Tribute Scoring Formula: Supply Center Count + Survival Bonus +/- Tribute

 The biggest scores in Tribute are achieved by topping the board with a large draw size, since every surviving player is a tribute payer.
 For this reason, the optimal strategy is to keep the board-topper within reach until the opportunity arises to secure the board-top for oneself.

 Want to read more?
-Check out “To Whom Tribute Is Due”, the Diplomacy World article by War Weasel Brandon Fogel.
+Check out the articles by War Weasel Brandon Fogel: